Bayer-Group/ol-kit/src/LayerPanel/example.md

 </LayerPanelBase>
 ```

-To show you the amount of customization possible with these pages, here's the `LayerPanelListPage`.
+To show you the amount of customization possible with these pages, here's the `LayerPanelLayersPage`.
 ```jsx
 <LayerPanelPage>
   <LayerPanelHeader